Shopify/checkout-sheet-kit-swift/README.md

 ### Configuration

-The SDK provides a way to customize the presented checkout experience via the `ShopifyCheckoutKit.configuration` object.
+The SDK provides a way to customize the presented checkout experience via the `ShopifyCheckoutSheetKit.configuration` object.

 #### `colorScheme`